FruityEnLoops/FruityEnLoops/README.md

 ## Who am I?

 I am FruityEnLoops, also known as blobdash.
-I am currently studying at Lille's IUT A, and I like doing little projects from time to time, you can find most of them here.
-You can also find [my dotfiles and various scripts](https://github.com/FruityEnLoops/scripts) in my scripts repository.
+I am a student in computer science, and I like doing little projects from time to time, you can find most of them here.

 [A quick access to all my socials / links](https://blobdash.carrd.co/)